 - Telling a secret

-Before you leave for your family photoshoot, build excitement by saying things like:
+Before you leave the car, build excitement by saying things like:

 “We might see birds fighting in the sky!”